gibbsoft/mysql/README.md

 --------------

 ## Mandatory
-These values should be overridden.
+These values have to be overridden.
 * `mysql_root_password`
 * `mysql_replication_password`
 * `mysql_server_id`